-In Matter of Brewer, 110 N.E.3d 1141 (Ind.
-2018), Respondent neglected clients by failing to attend hearings and timely file briefs, failed to return a client's file and admitted to abusing cocaine during this period.
-Law enforcement found cocaine, marijuana, and drug paraphernalia when serving Respondent with a bench warrant.
-In addition to violations of Rules1.3, 1.4(a)(3), 1.16(d), 8.1(b), and 8.4(b), the Court found that she violated Rule 1.16(a)(2) when she failed to withdraw from representation when the lawyer's ability to represent the client is impaired.
-The Court was unable to find any mitigating circumstances as she neglected multiple Client cases and failed to cooperate in several disciplinary proceedings.
+In addition to violations of Rules 1.3, 1.4(a)(3), 1.16(d), 8.1(b), and 8.4(b), the Court found that Respondent violated Rule 1.16(a)(2) when she failed to withdraw from representation when her ability to represent the client became impaired.
+The Court was unable to find any mitigating circumstances as she neglected multiple client cases and failed to cooperate in several disciplinary proceedings.
 Finding reasonable grounds for a lengthy suspension, the Court suspended Respondent for three years without automatic reinstatement.